Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 The complete protobuf definitions can be found in [this repository](https://github.com/valorem-labs-inc/trade-interfaces).

+The public endpoint for the exchange is `https://exchange.valorem.xyz`.

 ## User roles

 There are two principal user roles in the Valorem Trade API: